python/devguide/core-developers/become-core-developer.rst

 While Discourse uses Markdown for formatting, the poll functionality is custom and somewhat resembles BBcode.
-There's a creator for polls in the UI (click the Cog icon in the edit box toolbar and choose "Build Poll").
+There's a creator for polls in the UI (click the cog icon in the edit box toolbar and choose "Build Poll").
 Make sure to choose "Show Results...
 When the poll is closed".

 Alternatively, here is a template for a poll that you can copy: